AndrewMMickel/costume-shop/README.md

 Project requirements
 --------------------
-- [x] Add full CRUD functionality for types of events to be logged.
-For instance, in a bird-watching application, a user might add "Spotted Sandpiper" to indicate a viewing of that kind of bird.
+- [x] Add full CRUD functionality for costumes logged.
+For instance, users can create a Jiraiya costume and have said costume show up on the main page.
-- [x] Allow users to increment the event by one when there is a viewing, a play of the game, or so on.
-Users should also be able to decrement an event (for instance, if they made a mistake).
+- [x] Allow users to add individual parts of a costume to said costume.
+For instance, User should be able to add items like boots or shoes to a list inside the costume's page.

 Additional exploration
 ----------------------
 - [x] Add a background.
 Also make the background scale with the size of the display.
-- [ ] Add a multiple pages function into the site for organization purposes.

 Diagram
 ----------------------